slowernews/wisdom-tldr/chapters/chapter_3_action.md

 It’s scary to make those direction choices but fear is a great road sign."
 -- Derek Sivers (paraphrased)*

-> *"What got you here won't get you there."
+> *"What got you here won’t get you there."
 -- Marshall Goldsmith*

 > *"Whatever space and time mean, place and occasion mean more."